-1. Open a door: (The GREEN wire, H1/5, or the VIOLET, H1/7 must be connected.)
+1. Open a door.
+(The H1/5 GREEN wire or the H1/7 VIOLET wire must be connected.)

-2. Turn the ignition on: (The YELLOW wire, H1/9 must be connected.)
+2. Key.
+Turn the ignition on.
+(The YELLOW wire, H1/9 must be connected.)

-3. Select the receiver channel: Press and release the Valet®/Program button the number of times necessary to access the desired channel.
+3. Select the receiver channel: Press and release the Valet\/Program button the number of times necessary to access the desired channel.

-NOTE: If adding a remote, a button must be taught to the unit in the Channel 1 or Channel 4 position prior to programming other channels.
+NOTE: If adding a remote, a button must be taught to the unit in the Channel 1 or Channel 4 position prior to programming other channels, unless programming to one of the Auto Learn Configurations.

-Press and hold the Valet®/Program button once more.
+Press and HOLD the Valet\/Program button once more.
 The siren will chirp and the LED will blink the number of times corresponding to the channel that is accessed.

 CHANNEL NUMBER FUNCTION WIRE COLOR

 1 Arm/Disarm/Panic

 2 Silent ModeTM/Remote Valet®/Trunk Release RED/WHITE

 3 Remote Start or other accessories WHITE/BLUE

 4 Arm only

 5 Disarm only

 6 Panic only

-7 Auto Learn Standard Configuration
+7 Auto Learn Expanded Configuration (only with optional 4-button transmitter)

-8 Auto Learn Single Button Arm/Disarm Configuration
+8 Auto Learn Standard Single Button Arm/Disarm Con figuration

 9 Delete all transmitters